 Is retaliation for participation in the Code of Conduct complaint process prohibited?

-A: The NFB Code of Conduct outlines the policies and standards that all Federation members, leaders, employees, contractors, and participants in Federation-sponsored activities and events are required to follow.
-The Code of Conduct establishes the minimum standard of behavior and outlines the complaint process for reporting violations of the Code of Conduct.
+A: The NFB Code of Conduct outlines the policies and standards that all Federation members, employees, program participants, event attendees, contractors, and volunteers are required to follow.
+The Code of Conduct establishes the minimum standard of behavior and outlines the process for reporting violations of the Code of Conduct.

-A: A complaint may be filed to report violations to the Code of Conduct or other misconduct or inappropriate behavior by a member, leader, employee, contractor, or participant of a Federation program or event.
-Complaints may be filed in the areas of:
+A: A report may be filed of a violation of the Code of Conduct or other misconduct or inappropriate behavior by a member, employee, program participant, event attendee, contractor, and/or volunteer.
+Reports may be filed in the following areas:

 - Diversity, equity, and inclusion, including the use of demeaning, derogatory, or discriminatory language, action, or any other form of expression that marginalizes an individual or group.
-All violations are measured against our definitions of diversity, equity, and inclusion (Article II);
+All violations are measured against our definitions of diversity, equity, and inclusion (Section III).

-- Discrimination based on race, creed, color, religion, background, gender identity and expression, sexual orientation, national origin, citizenship, marital status, age, genetic information, disability, or any other characteristic or intersectionality of characteristics (Article III);
+- Discrimination based on race, creed, color, religion, background, gender identity and expression, sexual orientation, national origin, citizenship, marital status, age, genetic information, disability, or any other characteristic or intersectionality of characteristics (Section IV).

-- Nonsexual harassment including verbal, written, or physical conduct that denigrates or shows hostility or aversion towards an individual because of their (or that of their relatives, friends, or associates) race, color, religion, sex, sexual orientation, gender identity or expression, national origin, age, disability, marital status, citizenship, genetic information, or any other characteristic protected by law and a) that has the purpose and effect of creating an intimidating, hostile, or offensive environment; b) has the purpose and effect of unreasonably interfering with an individual’s performance or involvement in the organization; or c) otherwise adversely affects an individual’s opportunities for participation/advancement in the organization.
-(Section III);
+- Harassment and retaliation including verbal, written, or physical conduct that denigrates or shows hostility or aversion towards an individual because of their race, color, religion, sex, sexual orientation, gender identity or expression, national origin, age, disability, marital status, citizenship, genetic information, or any other characteristic protected by law and a) that has the purpose and effect of creating an intimidating, hostile, or offensive environment; b) has the purpose and effect of unreasonably interfering with an individual’s performance or involvement in the organization; or c) otherwise adversely affects an individual’s opportunities for participation/advancement in the organization.
+(Section IV)

-- Social media and internet use (Section IV);
+- Social media and web policy (Section VI).

-- Conflict of interest, including financial responsibility, political activity, receiving payment, and other activities involving Federation leaders (Section V);
+- Conflict of interest, including financial responsibility, political activity, receiving payment, and other activities involving Federation leaders (Section VII).

-- Interaction with minors (those age under 18) (Section VI);
+- Interaction with minors (those under age eighteen) (Section VIII).

 A: Yes, the Code of Conduct applies and the same reporting and investigative procedures are used.
-Each training center has their own set of policies based on state and employment procedures, so additional measures may be taken depending on the complaint filed.
-Students and staff of NFB-affiliated training centers should engage the established grievance processes at those centers whenever possible.
-In investigating a complaint, the NFB will coordinate with the board of directors of the training center in question.
-Where a complaint involves sexual allegations of improper conduct or harassment, the NFB will consult with the external investigator on whether this coordination is appropriate and how or when it should take place.
+Beyond the processes the NFB acts on for Code violations, each training center has individual sets of policies based on state and employment procedures, so additional measures may be taken depending on the violation in question.
+Students and staff of NFB-affiliated training centers should engage the established processes at those centers whenever possible.
+In investigating a complaint, the NFB will coordinate with the executive director and, as necessary, the board of directors of the training center in question.
+Where a complaint involves sexual allegations of misconduct or sexual abuse, the NFB will use an external investigator.
 There are only three NFB-affiliated training centers, and they are the Colorado Center for the Blind, the Louisiana Center for the Blind, and BLIND, Incorporated.

 Q: If a leader of the Federation becomes aware of a violation of the code where the survivor or other people involved do not want their personally identifiable information to be revealed, what should the responsible leader do?

-A. Responsible leaders of the Federation should consult the guidance for responsible leaders document.
-A critical part of preventing incidents is sharing information that might help identify harmful patterns of violations of the code of conduct.
+A. The responsible leader of the Federation should consult the document detailing guidance for responsible leaders.
+A critical part of preventing incidents is sharing information that might help identify harmful patterns of violations of the Code of Conduct.
 Sometimes it will not be possible to reveal names of people who have been impacted to protect their wishes or to prevent potential retaliation.
-Getting the data into the code of conduct process will help even if that information does not include any personally identifying details about the victim of an incident.
+Getting the data into the Code of Conduct process will help even if that information does not include any personally identifying details about the victim of an incident.
 Whenever possible, leaders should remind people that an obligation to report information may exist before sensitive details are shared with the leader.

-A: Please send feedback using one of these three avenues:
+A: Please send feedback using one of these four avenues:

 - The Federation’s President always appreciates hearing feedback directly.
 You can send feedback to [email protected] or call 410-659-9314 and request an appointment with the President.